 February might be a short month, but it is JAM PACKED with community winter carnivals – from Salisbury to Shediac, Sackville to Memramcook, and throughout the Greater Moncton Area, we have them all!

-Shediac celebrates its 41st Winter Carnival from January 30 to February 3.
+Shediac traditionally celebrates its annual Winter Carnival during the last days of January and into early February.
 Some of the best options for family fun usually include the annual Groundhog Day visits from festival mascot Bonhomme Coueche, a family ice fishing tournament, outdoor concert and bonfire, skating, and much more!
-Watch for full details coming soon!
+For the 43rd Shediac Winter Carnival (February 3 – 7, 2021), the community has planned a take-home groundhog craft, a snowman competition (watch for entries on the Town’s Facebook page!), a celebration of seafood chowder with local restaurants (YUM!), & radio bingo.